Localization

 Right-to-left (RTL) languages

-Userflow supports right-to-left languages, such as Arabic and Hebrew, out-of-the-box.
+Userflow supports right-to-left languages, such as Arabic and Hebrew.

 Translating content